Puerto Vallarta's Romantic Zone (AKA: Old Vallarta, Old Town or South Side)

-Viejo Vallarta (Old Vallarta), now also called the Romantic Zone (Zona Romántica), just south of Downtown PV is the busiest part of Puerto Vallarta, streets are smaller, there are more shops, cafes, bars and restaurants per square foot here than anywhere else in town.
+Viejo Vallarta (Old Vallarta), Old Town, the South Side, now also called the Romantic Zone, just south of Downtown PV is the busiest part of Puerto Vallarta, streets are smaller, there are more shops, cafes, bars and restaurants per square foot here than anywhere else in town.

 Here the signature

 cobblestone village streets that crossed the Cuale River from the northern downtown, extend into the traditional Mexican part of the old town and where you really enjoy Vallarta.
 Truth be told, this area is newer than downtown PV, but it does feel more like a pueblo.

 There are quite a few smaller hotels and inns in this part of town, most between Olas Altas and the beach, in this case small is friendlier and more relaxed, plus, you don't need a walled in resort here, all the nightlife is a step away and during the day you can enjoy the different food options in a long list of restaurants for all tastes.